bawolfso/bawolfso/README.md

-👋 Howdy!
-I’m Barry 👋
+👋 Howdy!👋

-🌱 I’m a product manager currently working on the Azure DevOps team at Microsoft
+🌱 I’m Barry, a product manager currently working on the Azure DevOps team at Microsoft

 <!---
 bawolfso/bawolfso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.